-In the "near miss" election of 2004, if 59,393 voters in Ohio had changed their minds, President Bush would have lost, despite leading nationally by over 3 million votes.
+Because of these state winner-take-all laws, five of our 46 Presidents have come into office without winning the most popular votes nationwide.
+In 2004, if 59,393 voters in Ohio had changed their minds, President Bush would have lost, despite leading nationally by over 3 million votes.